 In this intimate, compelling novel, a young widow discovers her own strength and identity after the devastating loss of her husband.
 Realities was a selection of the Swedish Book-of-the-Month Club.

 Read an excerpt here.

-Clicking the Kindle button below will give you the opportunity to purchase Realities in an ebook for a 20% discount ($3.99) in my Payhip store for either a mobi or an epub file.
-It is on all vendor websites including Barnes & Noble, Kobo, Apple, and Google Play at the full price of $4.99.
+Click the Payhip button to get Realities for ALL ereaders for a 20% discount ($3.99).
+It is on Barnes & Noble, Kobo, Apple, and Google at the full price of $4.99.

-Realities is also available in paperback at Barnes & Noble and other bookstores.
+Realities is also available in paperback at Barnes & Noble.